 Scholarly Concentrations Program

 The Scholarly Concentrations Program (SCP) is a four-year track opportunity for medical students to engage in and attain recognition for scholarly pursuits in related areas of medicine.
-Under this Program, students have the opportunity to do academic exploration in (1) Basic, Translational & Clinical Research, (2) Global Health, (3) Medical Humanities & Ethics, (4) Medical Education, and (5) Social Science.
+Under this Program, students have the opportunity to do academic exploration in (1) Basic, Translational & Clinical Research, (2) Global Health, (3) Medical Humanities & Ethics, and (4) Medical Education.
 The program aims to align the areas of interest of students with the academic mission of the School providing a longitudinal area of work to the student experience at the Renaissance School of Medicine at Stony Brook University.
 For many students, this experience has been extremely helpful in identifying long-term career goals, exploring research project interests and in building an academic track record. https://renaissance.stonybrookmedicine.edu/ugme/education/Scholarly

 Master of Public Health Program (MD/MPH)